 - Any justification perpetuating the existence of child labor must be condemned.
 Any arguments intending to justify, for whatever reason, the existence and/or continuation of child labor in any form are all anti-children.

-The core values and beliefs of Aasaman include:
+The core values and beliefs of Aasaman Nepal include:

 - Respect for local culture and communities: ASN believes development efforts should be culture-sensitive and gaining the respect and trust of local communities is a reciprocal process.
 Hence, ASN encourages and promotes open and empathetic dialogue between its staff and the communities it aims to serve as a means of gaining local trust and respect, and promoting participation and equity.

-- No to all forms of discrimination: ASN condemns discrimination and make a conscious effort to eradicate all forms of discrimination based on caste/ethnicity, gender, economic status, and/or political ideology, among others.
+- No to all forms of discrimination: ASN condemns discrimination and makes a conscious effort to eradicate all forms of discrimination based on caste/ethnicity, gender, economic status, and/or political ideology, among others.